zvitambo/Credit-Card-Fraud-Detection-with-Decision-Trees-and-SVM/README.md

 # **Credit Card Fraud Detection with Decision Trees and SVM**

-using two popular classification models to identify fraudulent credit card transactions.
+Using two popular classification models to identify fraudulent credit card transactions.
 These models are: Decision Tree and Support Vector Machine.
-You will use a real dataset of credit card transactions to train each of these models.
-You will then use the trained model to assess if a credit card transaction is fraudulent or not.
+The project uses a real dataset of credit card transactions to train each of these models.
+Then project will then use the trained model to assess if a credit card transaction is fraudulent or not.

 * Perform basic data preprocessing in Python
 * Model a classification task using the Scikit-Learn Python APIs